jvmncs/ParamNoise/README.md

 - Implement PPO and MuJoCo env handling
 - Implement plotting (matplotlib is in Logger object, maybe try out visdom?)
 - Test combinations of arguments (mostly envs with different )
+- Determine if (and which) sparse rllab envs should be tested
 - Experiments
   - DQN baseline
   - Noisy-DQN